pawelmat/Iff2Bpl/README.md

 # IFF to Amiga Bitplane and Chunky Converter

-A command-line utility that converts ILBM (Interleaved Bitmap) IFF files to Amiga bitplane format and 8-bit chunky format.
+- A command-line utility that converts ILBM (Interleaved Bitmap) IFF files to Amiga bitplane format and 8-bit chunky format.
+- A separate command-line utility that converts Amiga raw bitplane format to ILBM (Interleaved Bitmap) IFF files (note: palette has all colours other than 0 fixed to $FFF)

+# iff2bpl

 ## Overview